daedalus/MercifulStalinSort/README.md

 - Increasing disorder causes a rise in runtime for most algorithms.
 - Tim Sort shows near-constant, low runtimes due to its adaptive design.
-- Cb Hybrid Sort benefits from the partially sorted portions, though its performance slightly degrades as the unsorted percentage increases.
+- Contiguous block Sort Hybrid benefits from the partially sorted portions, though its performance slightly degrades as the unsorted percentage increases.
 - Quick Sort again exhibits sensitivity even with minor disorder, emphasizing the importance of a robust pivot strategy.

 ## 3. Novel and Hybrid Approaches